-Gans and a Mr Stuart.
+Newspapers reported the property purchased by Daniel John Gans, his wife Edith Lillian Gans, and a Mr Stuart.
 The official owner being "Daniel.
 J. Gans".

-On 23rd February 1926, shortly after the above sale, a caveat was issued on the 3 parcels of land.
+On 23rd February 1926, shortly after the above reported sale, a caveat was issued on the first 3 parcels of land.
 Caveat details could not be found, but it may be related to the issues associated with the will of Emily.
 See page 28 for details.
 The caveat lapsed on 9th April 1929.

-After the sale, the certificate of title for the 3 properties remained in the name of the administrator, John Moore Griffiths, so it can be assumed that the sale to Daniel John Gans fell through or was restricted by the caveat.
+After the reported sale, the certificate of title for the first 3 properties remained in the name of the administrator, John Moore Griffiths, so it can be assumed that the sale to Daniel John Gans fell through or was restricted by the caveat.

-In 1927, the 3 properties were subdivided into over 300 residential allotments and a large area of land around the homestead.
-Ferndale, Stewart, Helen, Danieda, Edith and Robin Roads were created, and land was reserved along the creeks that flowed through the property.
+In 1927, the first 3 probate listed properties were subdivided into over 300 residential allotments, and a large area of land around the homestead.
+Ferndale, Stewart, Helen, Danieda, Edith and Robin Roads were created, and land reserved along the creeks that flowed through the properties.

 On 19th November 1927, around 100 of the subdivided properties were offered for sale by auction as "Ferndale Estate".
 The brochure stated: "By Order of Ferndale Pty.
-Ltd." despite the properties still being in the name of the administrator, John Moore Griffiths.
+Ltd."